 Washington v.
 Monsanto Corp.
-(King County Superior Court) Washington State is the first state in the nation to bring legal claims against the Monsanto Corporation for legacy contamination from the production, sale, use, and disposal of polychlorinated biphenyls (PCBs).
+(King County Superior Court) Washington State was the first state in the nation to bring legal claims against the Monsanto Corporation for legacy contamination from the production, sale, use, and disposal of polychlorinated biphenyls (PCBs).
 Washington alleges that Monsanto knew of the environmental and human-health harms posed by its continued production and sale of PCBs, as well as their persistence in the environment, but that Monsanto continued to do so in order to maximize its profits.
 On June 24, 2020, after more than three years of litigation, the Attorney General’s Office announced that Monsanto will pay $95 million to Washington to resolve the lawsuit.
 For details on the resolution, click here.
 For case background, click here.

 Washington v.
 Moniz (Perry) (U.S. District Court for the Eastern District of Washington) Along with Hanford Challenge, a Hanford workers’ rights watchdog organization, and United Association of Plumbers and Steamfitters Local No. 598, Washington sued the Department of Energy over worker exposures to highly toxic tank vapors emanating from mixed nuclear and chemical wastes stored at the Hanford Nuclear Reservation.
 The state alleged that Energy’s practice of allowing untreated vapors from the tanks to escape and come into contact with Hanford workers created an eminent and substantial endangerment under the federal Resource and Conservation Recovery Act (RCRA).
 The lawsuit was settled with the Federal Government’s agreement to commit to significant safety and technological improvements, and agreement to pay the state’s legal fees.
 For more information, please click here.

 Washington, et al. v.
 Pruitt (9th Circuit Court of Appeals) Washington, along with several other states and numerous environmental groups, filed suit against the EPA for the EPA’s failure to appropriately regulate use of the pesticide chlorpyrifos.
 The EPA’s inaction came despite the fact that its own risk assessments showed that chlorpyrifos harm children’s brains at even low levels from use on foods and/or presence in groundwater supplies.
 Under the Federal Food, Drug, and Cosmetic Act, Washington and other petitioner states and organizations argued that the EPA cannot maintain existing chlorpyrifos tolerances in light of the risk.
 An en banc panel of the U.S. Court of Appeals for the Ninth Circuit ruled in the states’ favor, and ordered EPA to rule on petitions challenging EPA’s inaction.
 Washington and the other states are back in court after EPA denied the petitions.
 This case is pending in the Ninth Circuit Court of Appeals.